How to maintain entrepreneurial spirit in an established business

-When we first start our business and entrepreneur life, we have a great deal of passion, enthusiasm and, motivation to create something amazing.
-For some, that never goes away, but there are many times where that is simply not the case and that enthusiasm starts to wane.
+When we first start our business and entrepreneur life, we have a great deal of passion, enthusiasm and motivation to create something amazing.
+For some, that never goes away, but for others, enthusiasm about their business can fade over time.

 Hire employees with an entrepreneurial passion